 How are grants awarded?

-Grant applications must be electronically date stamped or postmarked no later than 5:00 PM December 15, 2017.
+Grant applications must be electronically date stamped or postmarked no later than 5:00 PM June 29, 2018.
 Grant applications will be evaluated by a review panel and scored using the evaluation criteria (page 10).
-Applicants will be notified by January 12, 2018 and approved expenses for successful applicants will be eligible for reimbursement after a specified date until June 30, 2018.
+Applicants will be notified in late August / September, 2018 and approved expenses for successful applicants will be eligible for reimbursement after a specified date until June 30, 2018.
 Applicants must pay for expenses up-front and then submit documentation of expenses to the MDA to receive payment of grant funds.
 Only expenses incurred after the grant agreement start date will be eligible for reimbursement through this program.

 Is my application considered public data?